5 Morning Habits That Have Made Me More Successful (and Less Stressed)

 If you find your life chaotic, stressful, and unproductive, you may need to rethink your morning routine.
 Here are 5 morning habits that have made me successful (and less stressed).

 Personal Trainer Wisdom: This tip is the most important to keep in mind.
 Chances are that you’ll craft a routine that’s personal for you (which you should).
 What’s most important is that you stick to it.
-Not only will you minimize your decision fatigue, but you're also starting your day in a well-structured manner (instead of your typical chaotic run-around that starts your day on a stressful note).
-The key to your productivity and happiness will mostly depend on your autopilot behaviors…the behaviors that really steer your time.
+Not only will you minimize decision fatigue, but you'll also start your day in a well-structured manner (instead of your typical chaotic runaround that sets a stressful tone.
+The key to your productivity and happiness will mostly depend on your autopilot behaviors… — he behaviors that really steer your time.
 If they are ineffective and anxiety-producing, any positive effort outside of them will be fruitless.

 Personal Trainer Wisdom: Your body operates on a circadian rhythm.
 In fact, it depends on it to run effectively and efficiently.
 Any time you go to bed or wake up at different times, you keep your body guessing.
-If you wake up at the same time every morning, on the other hand, your body will become accustomed to this habit and efficiently release hormones up to 3 hours before to slowly wake you (while allowing the proper rest your organs need).
-I repeat an important statement for my snoozers: Efficiently release hormones up to 3 hours to slowly wake you.
+Suppose you wake up at the same time every morning, on the other hand.
+In that case, your body will become accustomed to this habit and efficiently release hormones up to 3 hours before, slowly waking you (while allowing the proper rest your organs need).
+I repeat an essential statement for my snoozers: Efficiently release hormones up to 3 hours to slowly wake you.
 Moral of the story: Let your body wake you naturally.
 Snoozing only breaks up your REM sleep and leaves you drowsy (and the REM sleep is the valuable sleep you need for recovery).
-Any sleep you achieve post-snooze is a tease and a waste since it takes up to 45 minutes to achieve REM sleep again.
+Any sleep you get after a snooze is a tease and a waste, since it can take up to 45 minutes to reach REM sleep again.
 If you set your alarm for 7:00 am and snooze until 7:30 am, do everyone else in the house a favor and just set it for 7:30 am.
-Just be sure to run out of bed as if there’s a fire in the house to resist the urge to sleep longer.
+Just be sure to roll out of bed as if there’s a fire in the house to resist the urge to sleep longer.

 Personal Trainer Wisdom: Why waste time thinking about everything you have left to do while walking around like a sleepless zombie (yes, I know: redundant)?
 Take the guesswork out of your morning lineup.
 You’re less likely to forget to do something and more likely to minimize the frantic run-around before you leave.
 And you’ll be efficient!
 Here’s my lineup: